DynaPlex/DynaPlex/docs/reference/api/randomness.md

 a precomputed `dist.alias_sampler()`) over rolling your own from raw draws; the generators further down are the underlying source of randomness.
 The distribution classes live in `dynaplex.modelling`; the generators are imported from the top-level `dynaplex` package.
+For a high-level tour of what `DiscreteDist` can do — the supported families, convolution and mixing, the three ways to draw, and the tail truncation to be aware of — see [Discrete distributions](../discrete-distributions.md).

 ## Distributions and samplers